6 Ways to Prepare for Family Caregiving

 You may also want to install grab bars, stairlifts, or ramps for mobility challenges.

-Taking care of yourself is good for your own health and also enables you to provide better care to your loved one.
+Taking care of yourself is suitable for your own health and also enables you to provide better care to your loved one.

 Caregiver burnout is more common than many of us realize, and it can lead to a host of other issues if left unattended.

-An effective way to combat caregiver stress and burnout is to create a plan for your own self-care and mental health.
+An effective way to combat caregiver stress and burnout is to create a self-care and mental health plan.

 There are many different ways to accomplish this.
-Some examples are to maintain a healthy lifestyle by eating nutritious meals, getting regular exercise, and getting enough sleep.
+Some examples include maintaining a healthy lifestyle by eating nutritious meals, getting regular exercise, and getting enough sleep.

-And, take the time to participate in activities that bring you joy as well as relaxation.
+And take the time to participate in activities that bring you joy and relaxation.

 As the saying goes, failing to plan is planning to fail.